 The applicant has submitted a proposed Vesting Tentative Tract Map No. 8519 for condominium purposes.
-The condominium map will split the parcel into 7 parcels and subdivide the property into 39 residential townhome condominium units.
-Land division into five or more units requires a Tentative Map (Community Development Department) and a Final Map (Engineering Department).
+The condominium map will subdivide the property into 7 parcels with 39 residential townhome condominium units.
+Land divisions of five or more units requires a Tentative Map (processed by the Community Development Department) and a Final Map (to be brought forward at a later date by the Engineering Department).
 The purpose of a tentative map is to show what currently exists and what is proposed on and adjacent to the property to be subdivided.
 A vesting designation on a tentative tract map confers the applicant with the right to proceed with the development in substantial compliance with the development standards in effect at the time of approval.

 A standard recommended condition of approval would require the City and City Attorney's to review the developer's Conditions, Covenants, and Restrictions (CC&R's) prior to the approval of the Final Map.
 The CC&R's are conditioned to contain language specifying the future property owners' responsibilities as a homeowner's association in prohibiting outdoor storage and maintaining the common areas, driveway, guest parking areas, fences, walls, landscaping, and outdoor amenities.
-Further, property owners have responsibilities to keep their patio porches, balconies, and decks clutter -free.
+Further, property owners have responsibilities to keep their patio porches, balconies, and decks clutter-free.
 The City does not enforce Codes Covenants and Restrictions (CC&Rs) but provides a courtesy review for conformance with the recommended conditions of approval and the Zoning Code.